-Reforesting South Sudanese refugee camps:
+Reforesting South Sudanese refugee settlements:

-Palorinya in northern Uganda is the second-largest refugee camp in Uganda, home to more than 180,000 South Sudanese refugees.
+Palorinya in northern Uganda is the second-largest refugee camp in Uganda, home to more than 100,000 South Sudanese refugees.
 In dryland areas like Palorinya, further loss of trees in dry forests leads to desertification, increased drought, and decreased food security due to irreversible soil loss and productivity.
 After a successful small-scale pilot, which demonstrated how community tree planting and tree care training can increase food security, WildFF has begun a landscape-scale research initiative to understand how to protect and restore forests in and around refugee settlements.

-Understanding conservation best practices within refugee communities
+Understanding forest conservation best practices within refugee communities

-help to conserve local forests and improve the lives of tens of thousands of people but enable WildFF to contribute to the development of improved conservation practices worldwide.
+In total, the data we collect in northern Uganda will not only help to conserve local forests and improve the lives of tens of thousands of people but enable WildFF to contribute to the development of improved conservation practices worldwide.